-Name Today's Date Date of Passing Qualifying Exams ensures that students and committee chairs (page early each Fall semester.
-In addition, Dornsife Dissertation Completion Plan Form you this form each Spring semester).
-A copy of to each member of your Ph.D. dissertation of ess of all ABD students in ASE's Ph.D. program.
-It whose signature is required below) are on the same completing this form will help you prepare for the a that you will submit by April 15 th (ASE will email of the Time to Completion Form will be passed along committee, and a copy kept in the ASE Department demic year by October 15 th until you file your Ph.D.
-Have you filed your official dissertation com mittee?
-List your official dissertation committee men nbers: Chair: Month and year which you submitted (or inte end to submit) first chapter to your chair How many chapters do you plan for your diss sertation?
-How many have you turned in to your chair?
-Month and year you intend to complete a full draft of your dissertation: If you are within a year of completion, have y you scheduled your defense?
+Name Today's Date Date of Passing Qualifying Exams ensures that students and committee chair page early each Fall semester.
+In addition Dornsife Dissertation Completion Plan For you this form each Spring semester).
+A cop to each member of your Ph.D. dissertation ogress of all ABD students in ASE's Ph.D. program.
+It is (whose signature is required below) are on the same on, completing this form will help you prepare for the form that you will submit by April 15 th (ASE will email program to Completion Form will be passed along on committee, and a copy kept in the ASE Department accademic year by October 15 th until you file your Ph.D.
+Have you filed your official dissertation c ommittee?
+List your official dissertation committee n nembers: Chair: Month and year which you submitted (or intend to submit) first chapter to your chair How many chapters do you plan for your dissertation?
+How many have you turned in to your cha ir?
+Month and year you intend to complete a full draft of your dissertation: If you are within a year of completion, have ve you scheduled your defense?
 Date?
-What is your funding situation for this acader nic year?
-What is your funding status for next academi c year?
-If you have not secured funding for next year apply for? , what fellowships or other funding do you plan to nic version of: (a) a more detailed timetable (chapter completion and submissions, research ssertation abstract (1-2 paragraphs) [note: (a) & (b) Advisor/Comm nittee Chair Signature
+What is your funding situation for this aca ndemic year?
+What is your funding status for next acade emic year?
+If you have not secured funding for next y apply for? year, what fellowships or other funding do you plan to outlining your intended dissertation progra tronic version of: (a) a more detailed timetable ess (chapter completion and submissions, research r dissertation abstract (1-2 paragraphs) [note: (a) & (b)

-JOB MARKET QUESTIONAIRE Department of American Studies & Ethnicity
+JOB MARKET QUESTIONAIRE

+Department of American Studies & Ethnicity